 The reason silver is so popular, other than tradition, is that it is associated with health and prosperity.
 Giving a valuable item was also seen as symbolising independence for the child when they are older.

-Does the gift have to be religious?
+Does a christening gift have to be religious?

 If you have been invited to a christening – a baptism welcoming a child into the Christian faith – you might want to give a present with religious significance.
 However, there are plenty of options out there which are thoughtful without being linked to a particular faith.